juliangruber/binary-extract/README.md

 # binary-extract

-  Extract a value from a buffer of json without parsing the whole thing.
+  Extract one or more values from a buffer of json without parsing the whole thing.

   [![build status](https://secure.travis-ci.org/segmentio/binary-extract.png)](http://travis-ci.org/segmentio/binary-extract)